 Approximately 1,000,000 people have been infected with a new Coronavirus (2019-nCoV) and there have been confirmed cases reported in almost every country in the world.
 Major outbreaks have occurred in the US, China, Italy, Spain, South Korea, Germany, France, Switzerland and the UK, with other countries reporting large numbers of new cases daily.

-The number of cases remains lower than for seasonal influenza but has eclipsed the number of people affected by Severe Acute Respiratory Syndrome (SARS) in 2002-2003.
-To date, most of the 3,000 deaths have been recorded in China where authorities are working to contain the spread by reducing public gatherings and limiting public transport.
-Deaths have also been recorded in Italy, Iran, South Korea, Japan, France and the Philippines.
+The number of cases has far eclipsed the number of people affected by Severe Acute Respiratory Syndrome (SARS) in 2002-2003.
+To date, most of the 50,000 deaths have been recorded in Italy, Spain, China, the US, France and Iran.
+Dozens more countries have also seen fatalities, prompting dozens of countries to close schools and limit public gatherings.
+Authorities around the world are working to contain the spread by reducing public gatherings, closing businesses and limiting public transport.

 The new virus, also called Covid-19, has sparked global concern and reignited the search for a vaccine for viruses of this kind.
 While no vaccine is available for coronaviruses, which include SARS and Middle East Respiratory Syndrome (MERS), some experts say research on SARS and MERS may accelerate the development of a vaccine for 2019-nCoV.

 However, it remains unlikely that any new vaccine could be ready for widespread human use this year.

 Wuhan, China: a major city of 11 million people which has become the epicentre of a new Coronavirus outbreak